 - At lunchtime have food fit for a King followed by the typical dessert, Roscon de Reyes.
 This is one of my favourite festival foods of the whole of the Spanish calendar.

 - A light brioche style mix baked into a ring shape.
 Then it is covered with candied fruit and sugar.
 It may be filled with White cream (nata) or yellow creme patissiere (crema).
 Some modern variations are truffle or chocolate flavoured fillings.
-But more than the filling what you need to watch out for is the Spanish answer to the sixpence or threepenny bit in the Christmas pud.
-Here they have La haba.
+Hidden inside the dough you need to keep an eye out for the Spanish answer to the sixpence or threepenny bit in the Christmas pud.
+Inside is a King and a Dry Bean (haba).

 Broad Bean Tradition

 - A dried broad bean carefully hidden inside the Roscon.
 If you get this in your portion you´ll have to pay for the whole cake.
-Of course there is a King inside the cake too and the one who gets the King gets to wear the paper Golden Crown and is named the King.
-Some families request more than one King to avoid squabbles at the table.
+Of course there is a King inside the cake too and the one who gets the King gets to wear the paper Golden Crown and is named the King for the day.
+Some families ask the baker to pop more than one King into the Roscon to avoid squabbles at the table.

 ¨Si es el haba lo encontrado este postre pagarás

 más si ello es la figura coronado y Rey serás¨

 January Sales in Spain

 - 7th January Things get back to normal again.
 The January sales begin on the 7th January in stores.

 - It is the first working day after the Christmas holidays.